Immortale-dev/aoc/2023/README.md

 * ✅**Day 3:** Simple _constructive_ problem.
 Solved naivly :}
 * ✅**Day 4:** Simple _dynamic programming_ problem :]
 * ✅**Day 5:** Very nice problem on _ranges manipulation_ ^_*
+* ✅**Day 6:** Interesting problem that can be solved by using quadratic equations, or binary search, but the limits are so low, that brute force does the work :')

 ## License